gRPC doesn’t need trailers

 It’s now 2023.
 Trailers aren’t coming to browsers — or to most other HTTP implementations — for years, if ever.
 Even Cloudflare, a multi-billion dollar internet infrastructure company, doesn’t have end-to-end support for trailers.
 The gRPC team should confront this reality and add support for a second, trailer-free protocol to their servers and clients.

 gRPC-Web is the pragmatic choice for a second protocol.
-It’s nearly identical to standard gRPC, except that it encodes status metadata at the end of the response body rather than in trailers.
+It’s very similar to standard gRPC, except that it encodes status metadata at the end of the response body rather than in trailers.
 It uses a different Content-Type, so servers could automatically handle the new protocol alongside the old.
 Clients could opt into the new protocol with a configuration toggle.
 Implementations wouldn’t need any other user-visible API changes, so these improvements could ship in a backward-compatible minor release.
-And because gRPC-Web is already under the gRPC umbrella, we wouldn’t need to convince Google to adopt any outside ideas. (gRPC-Web also drops gRPC’s strict HTTP/2 requirement, which is nice but unnecessary to mitigate the trailers fiasco.)
+And because gRPC-Web is already under the gRPC umbrella, Google wouldn’t need to adopt any ideas from outside the building. (gRPC-Web also drops gRPC’s strict HTTP/2 requirement, which is nice but unnecessary to mitigate the trailers fiasco.)

 If today’s gRPC implementations embraced the gRPC-Web protocol, new implementations could only support gRPC-Web.
 All of a sudden, grpc-rails and similar framework integrations would be feasible.
 Browsers could call gRPC backends directly. iOS applications could drop their multi-megabyte dependency on SwiftNIO.
 Without trailers, gRPC could meet developers where they are.